 Indeed, the idol borne by the final carriage was an elephant-headed idol.
 It seems that it is a significant festival, whereby big clay idols of the god Ganesha, smeared with turmeric, are taken to a local water body and immersed.

 Other things to see during a stopover day in Lucknow

 If you’re up for a longer day, or would rather see the sights than wander a shopping district, there are a few other options of note:

 This is a manor house and garden built by the Nawabs.
 It was closed at the time I was there, so I can’t say whether it is truly a must-see or not.
 However, if you chose Hazratganj for lunch, then it is just slightly further east towards the river.

-I went here the next morning.
+I went here the morning after.
 I had some time on my second day, since my train out from Lucknow was in the late evening.
 This park is just across Gomti river.

 In general, going in this direction and crossing the river, you come into a part of Lucknow that feels completely different from the old part.
 Buildings are more modern, the roads are better, the cars bigger, and there’s a general feeling of wealth.
 The Renaissance and the Taj are here, very different hotels indeed than where I stayed.

 However, personally, I did not really like Ambedkar Park.
 It seems built to be monumental, but without the artistry and detail of the old monuments.
 The park itself seemed to have very few trees, so for summer it felt too harsh to walk in.
-I think I was turned off from the entrance, where there was no shelter and no seating, but there’s a solid and roomy space for VVIPs.
+I think I was also turned off by the entrance, where there was no shelter and no seating, but there’s a solid and roomy space for VVIPs.

 However, there is a very interesting cafe near here, which I found through wandering around.
 (Tip: first get onto the parallel side roads which are sort of under the big highways in front of Ambedkar Park).
 Sheroes’ Hangout is a cafe and outreach centre run by survivors of acid attacks.
 Aside from supporting a great cause, the food is decent too.